aiven/aiven-docs/docs/platform/howto/vpc-peering-gcp.md

 ---
-title: Set up Virtual Private Cloud (VPC) peering on Google Cloud Platform (GCP)
-sidebar_label: Set up VPC peering on GCP
+title: Set up VPC peering on GCP
 ---

 Once you've created a [VPC on the Aiven platform](manage-vpc-peering), you can set up VPC peering on GCP.